The Role of Habits in Self-Management

 The Reward

 The reward is the feeling that comes after the response.
-It’s the payoff for performing the behaviour.
+It’s the payoff for performing the behavior.
 Reminding ourselves about the rewards as soon as the cue or craving comes up is one way of stopping or starting new habits consistently.

 For instance, a smoking addict can stop the habit by reminding themselves about the negative consequences associated with smoking (such as lung cancer) as soon as they get the cravings to smoke.